abyrvalg/ServerQuery/README.md

  });
  ```
 ## Built-in methods
 built-in methods help use with post-processing results of our queries.
-For now two methots are availble.
-To call a built-in method we define '@' before its name. '@' should be define after modificator.
+For now two methods are available.
+To call a built-in method we define '@' before its name.
 ### cache(\[\<Resource Name\>, \<Time in hours\>, \<is single served\>], ...) \: Cached keys
 Cache method is used when we want to remember the resoult of some resource:
  ```javascript